Whiteknight/ParserObjects/docs/expression_example.md

 );
 ```

 Now if we don't see end-of-input the parse will fail.
-We could also do something like this:
+We could also be more proactive and throw an exception if we don't see the end of input:
 ```csharp
 var requiredEnd = First(
     End<Token>(),